charlesnicholson/nanoprintf/README.md

 ## Motivation

-I wanted a single-file public-domain drop-in printf that came in at under 1000 bytes in the minimal configuration (bootloaders etc), and under 3000 bytes with the floating-point bells and whistles enabled.
+I wanted a single-file public-domain drop-in printf that came in at under 1KB in the minimal configuration (bootloaders etc), and under 3KB with the floating-point bells and whistles enabled.

 In firmware work, I generally want stdio's string formatting without the syscall or file descriptor layer requirements; they're almost never needed in tiny systems where you want to log into small buffers or emit directly to a bus.
 Also, many embedded stdio implementations are larger or slower than they need to be- this is important for bootloader work.
 If you don't need any of the syscalls or stdio bells + whistles, you can simply use nanoprintf and `nosys.specs` and slim down your build.